Love's Old Sweet Song: In popular culture

 A surreal rendition of the song was performed by comedian Spike Milligan in his series Q5.

 A comical abbreviated rendition of the song is performed by Miss Cathcart (Mary Wickes) in the Dennis the Menace TV show episode "Grandpa and Miss Cathcart", first aired on October 25, 1959.

-The track A losing battle is raging, from The Caretaker's 2017 album Everywhere at the end of time (Stage 2), features an instrumental sample of Chester Gaylord’s rendition of the song taken from either an Edison Diamond Disc or cylinder record, looped and manipulated in a deliberately disorientating fashion to reflect the fictional protagonist's steadily worsening dementia.
+The track A losing battle is raging, from The Caretaker's 2017 album Everywhere at the end of time (Stage 2), features an instrumental sample of Chester Gaylord’s rendition of the song taken from either an Edison Diamond Disc or cylinder record, manipulated in a deliberately disorientating fashion to reflect the fictional protagonist's steadily worsening dementia.

 In The Wolvercote Tongue, an episode of Inspector Morse, Morse quotes, or perhaps misquotes, from the song, and mentions its title.

 In the Little House on the Prairie series' eighth book, These Happy Golden Years, Pa sings the song to Laura on the night before she is to be married.

 In the film Very Annie Mary 2001, the song is sung by Jack Pugh (Jonathan Pryce) at the piano, accompanied by the Mayor of Ogw, South Wales (Radcliffe Grafton) in an early scene, accompanying scenes of Annie Mary running to the local chip shop after having cooked a disastrous meal for her father.

 In the first act of Arthur Miller's "All My Sons," written in 1947, the character of Ann references the lyric "dear dead days beyond recall" when returning to visit her childhood home.

 In the 1947 film “Life with Father” William Powell can be seen playing a few bars and singing a portion of the chorus.

+Played in the 1934 film “Judge Priest”.
+An anachronism.
+"Love's old sweet song" is played as background when Priest is remembering his deceased wife, when he was wearing his confederate uniform.

+Although this song would have sounded very old to people watching the film, it would not have been in Priest's head when he remembered the Civil war, as it was written in 1884.

+In 2023, the song was sung by Jason Veasey in season 3 of the famous television series, Only Murders in the Building.